Wednesday, November 6, 2024

 For this post I would like to talk about one particular detective movie and that is Chinatown (1974).
 This movie is also a favourite of my son, and many times, whether on the phone, or messaging or when we get together, we often quote lines from the movie.

-The film was nominated for eleven Oscars, it won numerous awards, is one of the top ten mystery films, and often make the list of top movies.
+The film was nominated for eleven Oscars, it won numerous awards, is one of the top ten mystery films, and often makes the list of top movies.

-It is my favourite Jack Nicholson film (he plays Jake Gittes), my favourite Roman Polanski film, and best Robert Towne film for which he won an Academy Award.
+Chinatown is a very stylish film, well written, acted and directed.
+It is my favourite Jack Nicholson film (he plays Jake Gittes), my favourite Roman Polanski film, and best Robert Towne film for which he won an Academy Award for Best Original Screenplay.

 John Huston (a great director) plays Noah Cross, one of the greatest cinematic villians who rivaled Shakespeare's bad guys, such as Iago and Richard III.